yuhongjin-maker/Walmart-Recruiting---Store-Sales-Forecasting/README.md

 ## Introduction
 Modeling retail data based on historical sales data to predict store sales is very important for Walmart's strategic decision-making process.
-Accurate data ensures that stock replenishment is in line with future demand, which can solve issues related to marketing campaigns.
+Accurate data ensures that stock replenishment is in line with future demand, which can help retaillers improve customer staisfaction.
 Forecasting is often used to adjust ads and marketing campaigns, and it can influence the number of sales.

 ### stores.csv